|

 -it is a form of co-regulation; a study commissioned

-by the European Commission concluded that Kijkwijzer is role model for
+by the European Commission concluded that Kijkwijzer is

 Europe;